frudas24/drive-2.0-spike/README.md

   * disconnect seems to work to force a dialog - but will this also get people to lose the app in the 'new' menu on drive? - how does it behave for GAM?
 * when drive.file access is requested by the app, then the OAUTH2 dialog still shows a permissions page asking for offline access??? if the drive.file is not asked by the app, then a much more sensible error message shows - can we work on this only?
   * ['generally we do not recommend drive-initiated authorization'](https://developers.google.com/drive/web/auth/drive-initiated-auth)
+* there is a new drive-share API.
+What does it do?
+* how to we refresh tokens using auth2?